Romanian Air Force: Baltic Air Policing

 Romania began participating in the Baltic Air Policing in August 2007 with the deployment of four MiG-21 LanceR Cs at Šiauliai Air Base in Lithuania.
 The Romanian detachment succeeded the French Air Force Mirage 2000Cs of Escadron de Chasse 01.012 from Cambrai.
 The aircraft and most of the staff came from the 71st Air Base.
 A total of 67 personnel, among them nine pilots, were part of the detachment: 63 served at Šiauliai, while other four served at the air traffic control centre in Kaunas.
 Once the RoAF finished its three-month stint, a Portuguese Air Force detachment took over the mission.
 The Romanian detachment attracted attention from the local media, not least from the fact that it was only the second time a Soviet-era jet fighter was deployed to Šiauliai (Polish Air Force MiG-29s had been deployed there first in 2006).

 In November 2022, it was announced that Romanian F-16s were to participate in the Baltic Air Policing missions between April and July 2023.
 The Carpathian Vipers detachment formed by four F-16s and 100 servicemen primarily from the 53rd Fighter Squadron and led by Commander Cosmin Vlad was established 14 March 2023.
 The Romanian detachment was deployed together with a Portuguese detachment, taking over the Baltic Air Policing mission from the previous French and Polish detachments.
 The deployment ended on 31 July and was succeeded by a detachment of Italian Eurofighter Typhoons.
 Between April and July, the Romanian fighters intercepted over 60 Russian Air Force aircraft and participated in various multinational exercises totaling 600 fight hours.

 The Carpathian Vipers detachment was deployed again in the Baltic Air Policing between April and August 2025.
 Working alongside the Polish Air Force Orlik contingent, the detachment totaled over 400 flight hours in operational missions as well as exercises such as Ramstein Alloy, Hedgehog, and BALTOPS.
 The two units were succeeded by Hungarian Gripens and Spanish Typhoons detachments.
+Starting in March 2026, the Carpathian Vipers detachment was deployed on the Baltica 2026 mission at Šiauliai with six F-16s.
+The detachment ended its 2026 deployment in August, accumulating over 800 flight hours in over 20 alpha scrambles and other operations.